epklein/epklein.github.io/_mgmt/people/communication.md

 toc_sticky: true
 ---

-Communication is **the ability to convey information clearly, listen actively, and adapt one's communication style to suit different situations and audiences**.
+*The ability to convey information clearly, listen actively, and adapt one's communication style to suit different situations and audiences.*

 This page is a collection of resources I consider relevant to effective communication.

+## Neuro-linguistic programming

+Neuro-linguistic programming (NLP) is a psychological approach that focuses on analyzing strategies employed by successful individuals and applying these strategies to communication, [personal development](/personal-dev), and psychotherapy.
+It was first developed by [Richard Bandler](https://en.wikipedia.org/wiki/Richard_Bandler) and [John Grinder](https://en.wikipedia.org/wiki/John_Grinder).

+It's important to note that NLP has faced criticism and is often labeled as pseudoscience due to a lack of scientific validation.

+Despite this, I have an NLP background (holding an NLP Practitioner certification) and believe that it offers valuable tools to enhance communication.
+This is the reason I explore it on the site.

+{% assign sorted_posts = site.tags['NLP'] | sort: "title" %}
+{% for post in sorted_posts %}- <b><a href="{{ site.baseurl }}{{ post.url }}">{{post.title}}</a></b>. {{post.excerpt |strip_html}}
+{% endfor %}

 ## Mediums of Communication